DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 		- 2nd wave adds a lesion surrounded by crawlers
 		- 3rd have some big guys
 		- 4th wave has everything
-	- The "Elite" enemy *could* just be the drunkard
+	- The "Elite" enemy *could* just be the drunkard as opposed to placing them within the existing waves.
+		- Idea: the attack changes based on his health.
+He attacks by spitting blood out of his neck, and he progressively.
 - The waves need some type of concluding element to let the player know they're done.
 - The player should have a clear understanding of what objective the enemies are preventing them from obtaining.
 - Synergy between different enemy types should encourage the player to use the powers and to critically think of how to kill the enemies.